-The Fifth Annual Medicine of Cycling Conference will be held at USA Cycling and the Olympic Training Center in Colorado Springs, CO August 22-24, 2014.
+The Fifth Annual Medicine of Cycling Conference will be held at USA Cycling in Colorado Springs, CO August 22-24, 2014.
 The conference is presented by the University of California, San Francisco School of Medicine and Medicine of Cycling in collaboration with USA Cycling.